-Anthony Maniscalco anthony-maniscalcohas taught undergraduate and graduate courses at various colleges in the City University of New York system.
-“Tony” has also served as a Professor-in-Residence in the New York State Assembly, the people’s house.
-He recently served as Senior University Director of Career Development and Internships in CUNY’s Office of Academic Affairs.
-Prior to that service, he oversaw CUNY’s Edward T. Rogowsky Internship Program in Government and Public Affairs, where he helped train more than 2,500 students for careers in public policy-making and analysis while producing over 120 episodes of the CUNY Forum, a monthly televised town hall meeting about politics and policy at all levels of government.
+Anthony Maniscalco is the inaugural Director of Experiential and Community Engaged Learning (ExCEL) at Baruch College, CUNY.
+“Tony” has also taught undergraduate and graduate courses at several colleges in the City University of New York system.
+He recently served as Professor-in-Residence in the New York State Assembly from 2016 to 2023.
+Prior to accepting the role above at Baruch College, Tony served as Senior University Director of Career Development and Internships in CUNY’s Office of Academic Affairs, where he oversaw the Edward T. Rogowsky Internship Program in Government and Public Affairs, training more than 2,500 students for careers in public policy while producing 120 episodes of the CUNY Forum, a monthly televised town hall meeting about civics and politics.
 Tony is a Research Affiliate at the Public Space Research Group (PSRG) and serves as an Advisory Board Member of the Howard J. Samuels State and City Policy Center.
-He is currently writing autobiographical short stories, a number of which are posted in this website–along with recent photo essays.

 Maniscalco earned a Ph.D. in Political Science at the CUNY Graduate Center, along with MA and M.Phil degrees in political theory.
 His current research aims to bridge public policy and public space in support of civic engagement.
 Tony has devoted his professional life to student access and success.
 He has developed two model legislative projects–the Model New York State Senate Session Project and the Model New York City Council Project.
 Both projects have furthered democratic deliberation skills and civic capacity building among underserved students while expanding their personal and professional commitments to representation, diversity, equity, inclusion, and belonging.
 In addition to numerous experiential learning programs Tony has created and overseen since 2001, the projects above have been recognized by fellow educators, the Public Advocate of the City of New York, the City Council of New York, New York’s state and city comptrollers, the New York State Senate, New York’s Black, Puerto Rican, Hispanic and Asian Caucus, and its Puerto Rican/Hispanic Task Force.